nicoster/sockproc/README.md

 can employ a **socat** utility instead, using "crlf" flag to enforce the '\r\n' line-endings for standard input.

-Connect to socket and type in a command line to execute, followed by a line that contains the number 0:
+Connect to socket and type in a command line to execute:

     $ socat - /tmp/shell.sock,crlf
     uname -a
-    0
-    status:0
-    98
     Linux a569cf4d3a74 4.9.27-moby #1 SMP Thu May 11 04:01:18 UTC 2017 x86_64 x86_64 x86_64 GNU/Linux
-    0

 ### With TCP socket